Which Similarity-Sensitive Entropy (Sentropy)?: Discussion

-In contrast, for imaging datasets, LCR and VS were typically one to two orders of magnitude \textit{lower} than the number of clusters, indicating substantial similarity among clusters that hard clustering does not capture (Fig. \ref{fig:mnist}c).
-We interpret these systematic differences as evidence of the advantages of similarity‑sensitive entropy relative to hard clustering, for describing a system's structure.
-We do not regard this as a failure of HDBSCAN; we note as a limitation of our study that we did not explore a range of HDBSCAN hyperparameters, since the goal was simply to illustrate the general relationship between similarity‑sensitive entropy and clustering.
-However, we note that by the ``eye test,'' UMAP plots validate HDBSCAN's clustering, suggesting hyperparameter search would be unlikely to meaningfully affect our findings.
+In contrast, for imaging datasets, LCR and VS were typically 1-2 orders of magnitude \textit{lower} than the number of clusters, indicating substantial similarity among elements \textit{across} clusters, which hard clustering does not capture (Fig. \ref{fig:mnist}c).
+We interpret these systematic differences as evidence of the advantages of sentropy relative to hard clustering, for describing a system's structure.
+We do not regard this as a failure of HDBSCAN; a limitation of our study is that we did not explore a range of HDBSCAN hyperparameters, since the goal was simply to illustrate the general relationship between similarity-sensitive entropy and clustering.
+However, we note that by the ``eye test,'' UMAP plots validate HDBSCAN's clustering, suggesting hyperparameter search is unlikely to meaningfully affect the findings or conclusions presented.